-Understanding flexible working legislation: what are your legal obligations? - The European Business Review
+Understanding Flexible Working Legislation: What Are Your Legal Obligations? - The European Business Review

 Is flexible working a right or a privilege?
 As we emerge from a two-year period in which conventional working practices have gone out of the window, it’s a question that has never been more keenly contested.

-According to LinkedIn’s latest Global Talent Trends study, employees view work-life balance as even more important than compensation and benefits, with flexibility playing a crucial role in ensuring happiness at work.
+According to LinkedIn’s lates Global Talent Trends study, employees view work-life balance as even more important than compensation and benefits, with flexibility playing a crucial role in ensuring happiness at work.

 The culture has shifted.
 Employees increasingly expect that employers will meet their requests for greater flexibility, and over the last year, the Employment Tribunal (ET) has seen a significant increase in the number of claims due to flexible working requests being rejected.